Arabic (Maghrebi) Submitted Surnames

 MOUJAHID Arabic (Maghrebi)

-meaning "one who is labouring, one who is in distress", also used to refer to a member of a liberation army in Muslim countries.
-It is chiefly found in Morocco.
+meaning "one who is labouring, one who is in distress", also used to refer to a member of a liberation army in Muslim countries (chiefly Moroccan).

 REZGUI Arabic (Maghrebi)

 meaning "inhabitant of the desert" (from صحراء (Ṣaḥrā')

 "desert"), referring to the indigenous Sahrawi people of Western Sahara (see Sahraoui